samridhgupta/cowin-vaccinate-me-bot/README.md

 7. Then add another action and select `Get Contents of Url`.
 Click on show more.
 Change the method to `PUT`.
 Request Body to `File` and in the file row tap on `Choose Variable` and select `text` which we defined in Step 6.
 8. Click Next and save this automation.
 9. Clone this repository
-Go to `src` directory and run the script  `cd src && python covid-vaccine-slot-booking.py`
+Go to `src` directory and run the script  `cd src && python3 covid-vaccine-slot-booking.py`
 15. On Mac I had to do the following too
      - `brew install python-tk`
      - `brew install SoX`